-The interconnectedness of humans and machines represent significant changes in the character of war.
+The increasing interconnectedness of humans and machines has produced significant changes in the character of war.
 The CJCS Joint Concept for Integrated Campaigning (JCIC) calls for integrated campaigning across geographic boundaries and in multiple domains.
-In an effort to begin understanding the complexity associated with integrated campaigning this session takes a look at JTF ARES and Operation GLOWING SYMPHONY actions against ISIS and the implications the cyberspace operations to control, deny or dispute the movement of information had on various combatant commanders and the enemy across multiple domains of war.
+In an effort to begin understanding the complexity associated with integrated campaigning this session examines JTF ARES and Operation GLOWING SYMPHONY actions against ISIS and the impact of cyberspace operations to control, deny or dispute the movement of information on combatant commanders and the enemy across multiple domains of war.